ANU-2524/Ecommerce-Follow-Along/README.md

 - Next Steps: Implement role-based access, improve validation, and optimize image upload.

+### Milestone 10: Product Schema and API Endpoint Creation
+✅ Goals:

+## Product Schema:

+- Created a Mongoose schema for product data, including fields like product name, description, price, and image URL.
+- Implemented validation to ensure the fields are correctly formatted and required.
+- Ensured data integrity with proper field types and validation rules.
+- API Endpoint Creation:
+      * Developed a POST endpoint to accept product data from the client-side.
+      * Validated incoming product details and saved them to the MongoDB database.
+      * Integrated error handling to ensure smooth validation and saving of product data.
+- Validation:

+      * Used Mongoose's built-in validation methods to enforce constraints on product data.
+      * Prevented invalid or incomplete data from being stored in the database.

 ## ▶ How to Run the Project
 1. Clone the repository: